-- (1) we are not required to file the exchange offer registration statement or permitted to consummate the exchange offer because the exchange offer is not permitted by applicable law or SEC policy, or - (2) any Holder of transfer restricted securities notifies us prior to the 20th day following consummation of the exchange offer that: - (a) it is prohibited by law or SEC policy, from participating in the exchange offer, or $\,$ - (b) that it may not resell the new preferred stock acquired by it in the exchange offer to the public without delivering a prospectus and the prospectus contained in the exchange offer registration statement is not appropriate or available for such resales, or - (c) that it is a broker-dealer and owns preferred stock acquired directly from us or our affiliate;
+- (1) we are not required to file the exchange offer registration statement or permitted to consummate the exchange offer because the exchange offer is not permitted by applicable law or SEC policy, or - (2) any Holder of transfer restricted securities notifies us prior to the 20th day following consummation of the exchange offer that: - (a) it is prohibited by law or SEC policy, from participating in the exchange offer, or - (b) that it may not resell the new preferred stock acquired by it in the exchange offer to the public without delivering a prospectus and the prospectus contained in the exchange offer registration statement is not appropriate or available for such resales, or - (c) that it is a broker-dealer and owns preferred stock acquired directly from us or our affiliate;

-conditions relating to the provision of information in connection with the shelf registration statement.
+we will file with the SEC a shelf registration statement to cover resales of the preferred stock by the Holders thereof, subject to such Holders satisfying certain conditions relating to the provision of information in connection with the shelf registration statement.
 We have agreed that we will use all commercially reasonable efforts to cause any such shelf registration statement to be declared effective as promptly as possible by the SEC.